crossbario/autobahn-python/docs/reference/autobahn.twisted.rst

 WebSocket Protocols and Factories
 ---------------------------------

-Base classes for WebSocket clients and servers using Twisted.
+Classes for WebSocket clients and servers using Twisted.

 .. autoclass:: autobahn.twisted.websocket.WebSocketServerProtocol
     :members: